HorizenOfficial/horizen-academy-v2/docs/Sidechains.md

-﻿
+﻿---

+sidebar_label: Sidechains
+title: What is a Sidechain?
+slug: /sidechains/
+description: Sidechains benefit from the decentralization and security of the underlying main blockchain, and maintain the flexibility to solve highly specific use cases.

+---

+# What is a Sidechain?

 Blockchain technology offers some unique properties, such as achieving consensus among unknown actors and providing a strong incentive mechanism for honest behavior. _However_, building real-world applications on blockchain technology can be challenging.

 The _first_ challenge of building applications on the blockchain is _security_.
 A blockchain’s security increases as the number of network participants grows.
 As a result, spinning up a small application-specific blockchain with just a few stakeholders does not provide the same security level as utilizing an established one with thousands of nodes.

 A blockchain’s security model, in turn, depends on utilizing a token with real value, tradeable on established markets.
-This holds in the case of [_Proof of Work_](https://academy.horizen.io/technology/expert/proof-of-work/) blockchains in which _miners_ get rewarded for their computational power with a token, as well as in _Proof of Stake_ blockchains where a validator’s security deposit needs to have economic weight.
+This holds in the case of [_Proof of Work_](https://www.horizen.io/academy/proof-of-work-pow/) blockchains in which _miners_ get rewarded for their computational power with a token, as well as in _Proof of Stake_ blockchains where a validator’s security deposit needs to have economic weight.

 A native token with real-world value, thus incentivizes users to provide additional security to the network by mining or staking and allows applications to transfer value easily.